Advertiser Disclosure

 Hilton Honors loyalty program

 For travelers looking to book these luxury properties, we recommend holding Hilton’s elite status.
-The easiest way to earn top-tier Diamond status is to hold the Hilton Aspire card, which also comes with a free night certificate.
+The easiest way to earn top-tier Diamond status is to hold the Hilton Aspire Card, which also comes with a free night certificate.

 For those of you looking for a deeper dive into these cards, check our Amex Hilton Honors credit card comparison article.
 We cover everything you need to know about each card to help you determine which Hilton credit card is right for you.

 Unlike the World of Hyatt and Marriott Bonvoy award programs, the Hilton Honors program does not have an award chart.
-Instead, the number of points required to book a free award night is based upon variable pricing.
-This means that you will need to search for your specific dates to see the number of points required.
+Instead, the number of points required to book a free award night is based on variable pricing.
+This means that you need to search for your specific dates to see the number of points required.

 Another way to estimate the number of Hilton points required is to use the Points Explorer tool.
-Simply enter your destination in the Where do you want to go? search bar and the number of points that you have in the How many Points per night are you working with? scroll bar to see how many points you will need for a hotel in that area.
+Simply enter your destination in the Where do you want to go? search bar and the number of points that you have in the How many Points per night are you working with? scroll bar to see how many points you need for a hotel in that area.

 Best Luxury Hilton Hotels

-2. Conrad Maldives Rangali Island
+Conrad Maldives Rangali Island Villa

 Kick back and enjoy the beautiful Indian Ocean waters at the Conrad Maldives.
 Image Credit: Hilton

-Another Hilton property in the Maldives to check out is the Conrad Maldives Rangali Island.
+A Hilton property in the Maldives to check out is the Conrad Maldives Rangali Island.

 Spread across 2 islands, the Conrad Maldives offers suites, villas, and the Muraka, a 2-level residence with the master bedroom located 16 feet below sea level.
 The property also has a spa, fitness center, yoga, pools, and activities on the water.